FromGoodEnoughYounGyeom/Jane-s-first-gatsby-blog/content/blog/Type_Script/i-can-do-it!.md

 ---
-title: I can do it!
+title: 'I can do it!'
 date: 2020-08-07 16:08:04
-category: essay
+category: 'Type_Script'
 draft: false
 ---